ninotreve/XGMRES.jl/docs/src/index.md

 precisions at which the operations are performed.
 The complete list of the parameters is provided in the function doc [`xgmres`](@ref).

+The `scripts/dense.jl` and `scripts/sparse.jl` files in this repo are good examples of applications of the function.
+The first script runs [`xgmres`](@ref) on a random dense synthetic problem generated with target condition numbers for $A$ and for the preconditioner.
+The second script loads a SuiteSparse matrix and runs [`xgmres`](@ref) on this problem with one of our built-in preconditioner.
-The `scripts/dense.jl` and `scripts/sparse.jl` files in his repo are good example of applications of the function.
-They can also be used to reproduce and check the results presented in (most of) the plots of the article.
-These scripts can be conveniently run in the background with the Bash command
+These files can also be used to reproduce or check the results presented in (most of) the plots of the article.

+These scripts can be conveniently run in the background with the Bash commands
 ```bash
 sh ./scripts/scripts.sh dense.jl
 sh ./scripts/scripts.sh sparse.jl